AlgorithmiKee/notes/Machine_Learning/ELBO.md

 * The idea of per-sample surrogate allows very high flexibility.
 Consider $z\in\mathbb R$ (1D latent space) and $\mathcal Q$ as the set of all univariate Gaussians.
 Per-sample surrogate assumption allows that each $q_i$ has its own mean and variance, i.e. $q_i(z) = \mathcal N(z; \mu_i, \sigma^2_i)$.
 * The drawback of per-sample surrogate is that the number of variational parameters $\{\mu_i, \sigma^2_i\}_{i=1}^n$ grows as dataset becoming large.
 Poor scalability.

-Again, the dataset ELBO also has three popular decompositions
+Again, the dataset ELBO also has three equivalent reformulations

 $$
 \begin{align}